aws-amplify/amplify-cli/packages/amplify-graphiql-explorer/README.md

 ## Development Mode

-When making changes to grapiql-explore, run `yarn start`.
-All the requests get proxied to `http://localhost:20002/`
+When making changes to grapiql-explorer, run `yarn start`.
+All the requests get proxied to `http://localhost:20002/` by default (If you use the --https flag on `amplify mock`, change the proxy from `http://localhost:20002/` to `https://localhost:20002/` in package.json.)